Data Warehousing - Delivery Process

 The business rule to be applied on data.

 The logical model for information within the data warehouse.

 This phase need to deliver an overall architecture satisfying the long term requirements.
 This phase also deliver the components that must be implemented in a short term to derive any business benefit.
 The blueprint need to identify the followings.

 - The data retention policy.

 - The capacity plan for hardware and infrastructure.

 Building the version

 This is the phase where the remainder of the required history is loaded into the data warehouse.
-In this phase we do not add the new entities but additional physical tables would probably be created to store the increased data volumes.
+In this phase, we do not add new entities, but additional physical tables would probably be created to store increased data volumes.

-Let's have an example, Suppose the build version phase has delivered a retail sales analysis data warehouse with 2 months worth of history.
-This information will allow the user to analyse only the recent trends and address the short term issues.
-The user can not identify the annual and seasonal trends.
-So the 2 years worth of sales history could be loaded from the archive to make user to analyse the sales trend yearly and seasonal.
+Let us take an example.
+Suppose the build version phase has delivered a retail sales analysis data warehouse with 2 months’ worth of history.
+This information will allow the user to analyze only the recent trends and address the short-term issues.
+The user in this case cannot identify annual and seasonal trends.
+To help him do so, last 2 years’ sales history could be loaded from the archive.
 Now the 40GB data is extended to 400GB.

 Ad hoc Query